tildelowengrimm/documentation/gpg/smartcard-keygen.md

 It's also notable that things look a little different here.
 Instead of that short 8-character keyID, we have a longer 16-character one.
 That's because the display options in `gpg.conf`.
 It's always better to use longer keyIDs, they're harder to spoof.
 You should copy and paste this long keyID into your `gpg.conf` where there's a space for it.

-If you want to, you gan `gpg --edit-key 4771324ACDCD72AF` and check that you can `toggle` to see that your everyday machine knows about the smartcards.
+If you want to, you can `gpg --edit-key 4771324ACDCD72AF` and check that you can `toggle` to see that your everyday machine knows about the smartcards.

 Uploading to a keyserver
 ------------------------